Below is an outline of the Disaster Recovery Process followed by Delib. This process is in place 24/7, 365 days of the year.

 3. Initial investigation and assessment

-The technical lead aims to establish the cause of the server issues, and assess the severity and likely duration of the service interruption, and communicates this with the account manager.
+The technical lead aims to establish the cause of the issues, and assess the severity and likely duration of the service interruption, and communicates this with the customer success manager.

 Ideally, this will include: